-When looking just at the figures for business services, the figures show a mean gender pay gap of 19.3% and a median gender pay gap of 16.9% both in favour of men.
-This is a reduction on the pay gap reported in the previous three years.
+When looking just at the figures for business services, the figures show a mean gender pay gap of 21.5% and a median gender pay gap of 13.6% both in favour of men.
+The latter is a reduction on the pay gap reported for the fourth consecutive year.
 It is important to bear in mind that the makeup of business services staff is diverse, ranging from junior clerical and admin staff in regional offices across the UK, to the Directors of the business services functions in London.
 This wide disparity of roles and locations produces a significant gender pay gap, with the vast majority of the junior admin, clerical and secretarial roles being performed by women.